 As a child and even young adult, I detested nuts and peanut butter.
 Nuts whole, chunked or finely ground into a paste were of no interest to me or my taste buds.
 But eventually, I gradually gained appreciation for nuts.
 It started with almond milk, progressing to a handful of pecans, and eventually welcoming peanut butter into my diet.
 Now it’s to the point where at least an ounce of nutty goodness is a part of my daily eats.
-With this new found love, it was inevitable that I would sample some of the tasty peanut butter flavors from Peanut Butter and Co that I tried flavored peanut butter.
+But it wasn’t until I found Peanut Butter and Co that I tried flavored peanut butter.

 They changed the names of their chocolate varieties to “chocolatey,” but the formulas still appear to be the same.
 This was tops on my hit list.
 White chocolate far exceeds any other chocolate in my opinion, but is so hard to find without dairy.
 I’ve had to resort to making my own.
 But this gem offers a little glimpse of white chocolate via the addition of cocoa butter and vanilla.
 The flavors marry beautifully for a sweet treat that is hard not to eat by the spoon.
 To balance the dessert-like quality, we enjoyed it with sliced apples.
 Rating: Indulgence-Worthy

 Imagine the flavor of dark chocolate enrobed peanut butter cups melting in your mouth.
 The rich, but sweet rather than bitter, chocolate flavor hit my taste buds first, followed by the hit of peanut butter.
 It was just as you would expect from the iconic dessert, but in a blended butter form.
 Again, good by the spoonful, but begging to be served on graham crackers (organic or gluten-free!).
 Rating: Deliciously Nostalgic

 Perfectly sweet with a kiss of honey, this could easily become a daily craving.
-I’ll try to hold out – sticking with unsweetened nut butters in my regular regimen – but if you prefer a nicely sweetened peanut butter on your bagel, or perhaps an all-natural “frosting” on that muffin, then I recommend Bee’s Knees (note: this is the only non-vegan flavor that I spotted).
+I’ll try to hold out – sticking with unsweetened nut butters in my regular regimen.
+But if you prefer a nicely sweetened peanut butter on your bagel, or perhaps an all-natural “frosting” on that muffin, then I recommend Bee’s Knees (note: this is the only non-vegan flavor that I spotted).
 Rating: Everyday Match-maker

 For More Product Information: Visit the Peanut Butter and Co website at www.ilovepeanutbutter.com.